 Imagine communicating with a carrier and receiving a quote of $1200.
 Instead of paying all of that now, they give you the option of paying $120 per month.

 The math may have seemed a little off since 12 payments of $120 would make the yearly payment $1440, but that is correct.
-Since they are offering you the convenience of paying monthly, you will end up paying a larger amount each year.
+Since they are offering you the convenience of paying monthly, a more substantial amount each year.

 Many insurers offer a discount to good drivers, great students, those who choose to bundle their insurance services and many others.
 You will have to check with your particular insurance company to see what they offer since savings are not universal.

 Want to save on auto insurance?
-Compare instant quotes here.
-Affordable rate, no obligation.
+Compare instant quotes here at an

 For the insurance company, this means you’ll be probably be driving less often, and would have had years of experience already.
 This means you’re less prone to accidents which is why they’re willing to give you a better deal.